isomerpages/moe-westspringsec/_about-wsss/Our Achievements/Staff Achievements.md

 | The Commendation Medal 2021 |Mdm.
 Ong Yee Ting Melissa
 | The Commendation Medal 2020 | Mdm.
 Ho Soo Yin

+*The Commendation Medal may be awarded to any public officer who has distinguished himself through commendable performance and conduct, or significant efficiency, competence and devotion to duty.